jakerylandwilliams/partitioner/README.md

 ## Code Example

-Usage for the base setup is quite simple.
-The following will utilize all of the English data sets, requiring significant memory to load the training data:
+To load the module, run:

 \>\>\> from partitioner.tools import partitioner

+Since the module comes with no data, running informed partitions will require acquiring the training data, which may be acquired by engaging the `.download()` method:

 \>\>\> pa = partitioner()
+\>\>\> pa.download()

+Note that the above will require responding to a prompt.

+Once the training data has been downloaded, the following will load all English data sets.
+This requires significant memory resources, but results in a high-performance model:

+\>\>\> pa = partitioner(language = "en", doPOS = True, doLFD = True, q = {"type": 0.77, "POS": 0.71})

 \>\>\> pa.partition("How could something like this simply pop up out of the blue?")

 ['How', ' ', 'could', ' ', 'something', ' ', 'like', ' ', 'this', ' ', 'simply', ' ', 'pop up', ' ', 'out of the blue', '?']

-The large data set with the memory overhead comes from English Wikipedia.
+The memory overhead comes from an English Wikipedia data set.
 While bulky, this data set provides a huge number of named entities.
-To load from a specific source, use:
+To load from a specific English source, use:

 \>\>\> pa = partitioner(language="en", source="wiktionary")

 or one of the other data sets.
+To view all of the available datasets, check out:

+\>\>\> pa.datasets

 To load all sets from a specific language (assuming data has been added beyond the starter data, which comes from Wikipedia), use:

 \>\>\> pa = partitioner(language="es", source="")